-We know that for some of you, throwing yourself immediately into the Welcome 2019 celebrations might be more of a challenge.
-We’ve asked several students from these groups to tell us about their own experiences of these first few days at uni, and their top tips for new arrivals.
+Welcome 2019 offers something for everyone, but we recognise that some groups of students might find it more of a challenge than others to get involved.
+We’ve asked several students from these groups to tell us about their own experiences of Welcome and their top tips for new students.
 Read more here.

 Read more from Lisan